Los Angeles Race Discrimination Lawyers

 If you suspect racial discrimination at work, then you may be able to secure relief under state or federal race discrimination laws.
 Federal law remedies for discrimination are based upon Title VII of the Civil Rights Act of 1964.
 This law applies to employers with 15 or more employees.
 Similar state anti-discrimination laws usually protect people who work for smaller employers.

-Identifying Racial Discrimination in the Workplace
+Recognizing Racial Discrimination in Your Workplace

-What are Signs of Racial Discrimination at Work?
-Racial Discrimination Definition
+Understanding Signs of Racial Discrimination at Work

 Discrimination may occur at any stage of employment.
 This includes the initial hiring decision, promotions, layoffs/reductions in force (RIF), compensation, benefits, job assignments, training or termination of employment.
 Racial discrimination may also manifest itself through racist comments or harassment at work.